Verified compilation of space-efficient reversible circuits: Compilation

 \subsection{\revs compilation}

 In studying the \revs compiler, we observed that most of what the compiler was doing was evaluating the non-Boolean parts of the program -- effectively bookkeeping for registers -- only generating circuits for a small kernel of cases.
-As a result, transformations to different Boolean representations (e.g., circuits, dependence graphs \cite{Parent:2015}) as well as the interpreter itself reused significant portions of this bookkeeping code.
-To make use of this redundancy to simplify both writing and verifying the compiler, we designed \rever as a \emph{partial evaluator} parameterized by an abstract machine.
-As a side effect, we arrive at a unique and intuitive model for circuit compilation similar to staged computation (see, e.g., \cite{Jones:1993}).
+As a result, transformations to different Boolean representations (e.g., circuits, dependence graphs \cite{Parent:2015}) and the interpreter itself reused significant portions of this bookkeeping code.
+To make use of this redundancy to simplify both writing and verifying the compiler, we designed \rever as a \emph{partial evaluator} parameterized by an abstract machine for evaluating Boolean expressions.
+As a side effect, we arrive at a unique model for circuit compilation similar to staged computation (see, e.g., \cite{Jones:1993}).

-Our compiler works by evaluating the program with an abstract machine providing mechanisms for initializing and assigning locations on the store to Boolean expressions.
-In particular, an \emph{interpretation} $\I$ consists of a domain $D$ and $2$ operations: Formally, a series of assignments in an interpretation builds a Boolean computation or circuit within a specific model (i.e., classical, reversible, different gate sets) which may be simulated on an initial state with the \eval{} function -- effectively an operational semantics of the model.
-Practically speaking, it abstracts the store in Figure~\ref{fig:semantics} and allows delayed computation or additional processing of the Boolean expression stored in a cell, which may be mapped into reversible circuits immediately or after the entire program has been evaluated.
+\rever works by evaluating the program with an abstract machine providing mechanisms for initializing and assigning locations on the store to Boolean expressions.
+We call an instantiation of this abstract machine an \emph{interpretation} $\I$, which consists of a domain $D$ equipped with two operators:

+We typically denote an element of an interpretation domain $D$ by $\heap$.
+A sequence of assignments in an interpretation builds a Boolean computation or circuit within a specific model (i.e., classical, reversible, different gate sets) which may be simulated on an initial state with the \eval{} function -- effectively an operational semantics of the model.
+Practically speaking, an element of $D$ abstracts the store in Figure~\ref{fig:semantics} and allows delayed computation or additional processing of the Boolean expression stored in a cell, which may be mapped into reversible circuits immediately or after the entire program has been evaluated.
 We give some examples of interpretations below.

 \begin{example} The standard interpretation $\I_{standard}$ has domain $\Heap=\N\pmap\B$, together with the operations

 Partial evaluation over the standard interpretation coincides exactly with the operational semantics of \revlang. \end{example}